mhwice/doubly-redirect-service/README.md

 ![](./README.assets/doubly-redirect-header.png)

-Doubly is a powerful link shortener and analytics platform that not only generates compact proxy URLs but also captures rich click data—everything from device type and geographic location to timestamp and referrer.
-With Doubly you simply provide a destination URL, get back a smart short link, and then watch as every click is logged and visualized in a clean, user‑friendly dashboard.
-Drill down by browser, OS, country (or any combination thereof) over any timeframe and turn raw clicks into actionable insights—no manual instrumentation required.
+**Doubly** is a link shortener and analytics platform that generates compact proxy URLs and captures rich click data—everything from device type and geographic location to timestamp and referrer.
+Simply provide a destination URL, get back a smart short link, and watch as every click is logged and visualized in a clean, user‑friendly dashboard.
+Filter by browser, OS, country, city, referrer, or any combination over any timeframe to turn raw clicks into actionable insights—no manual instrumentation required.

 - [Overview](#overview)
 - [Tech Stack](#tech-stack)